 Collecting nonperishable food items for the Island Food Pantry.

-The next Share the Plate collection is on Sunday, July 15.
-Nominations must be submitted by June 11.
+The next Share the Plate collection is on Sunday, October 15.
 Download a nomination form.

 How You Can Help